Rajat-Karahe/CalendarScheduleMgmtAPI/README.md

 Instructions to access API's

 >1.
-GET ALL YOUR EVENTS
+GET ALL YOUR EVENTS:

 https://schedulemgmt.herokuapp.com/api is the base url to access all your created events, to access this events a user must Login.
   Request should be GET type with login credentials:

 >2.
-CREATE AN ACCOUNT
+CREATE AN ACCOUNT:

 https://schedulemgmt.herokuapp.com/api/users/register :- To create a new user account, it accepts a POST type request in following formate
 ```